College Factual by our College Data Analytics Team

 Gain Exposure & Get Discovered by College Coaches

-Texas A&M Kingsville Sports Net Profit/Loss
+Texas A&M Kingsville Sports Revenue & Expenses

-Likewise, money made for women’s athletics can vary quite a bit by sport.
-Here’s what the comparison looks like for women’s sports at Texas A&M Kingsville.
+Likewise, the figures for women’s athletics can vary quite a bit by sport.

-In addition to giving other data about the sports below, we try to include each sport’s ranking on our Best Schools for a Sport lists when one exists.
-In order to place in College Factual’s sports rankings, you have to have more than a good sports team.
-You need to offer a quality education as well.
-This ensures that while you’re participating in sports programs at the school, you’ll also be getting a solid education.
+Along with the other data we present for each sport below, we also include Texas A&M Kingsville the sport’s ranking on our Best Schools for a Sport lists, when applicable.
+In order to place in College Factual’s sports rankings, you have to have more than a good sports team — you need to offer a quality education as well.

 Texas A&M Kingsville Men’s Baseball